Overview

 What Makes Ha Long Bay Special

 Ha Long Bay is Vietnam's most recognised natural landmark - a UNESCO World Heritage Site covering 1,553 square kilometres of the Gulf of Tonkin, dotted with 1,969 limestone karst islands rising from green-grey water.
-The Vietnamese name means 'descending dragon bay,' from a legend that a dragon mother and her children descended into the sea and formed the islands with their bodies and tail sweeps.
-The bay's core zone - 434 square kilometres, 775 islands - holds the main attractions: Sung Sot Cave, Ti Top Island, Cửa Vạn floating village, and the countless unnamed channels and lagoons that make the bay feel inexhaustible.
-Northeast of the core zone lies Bái Tử Long Bay; south lies Lan Hà Bay and Cát Bà Island.
-All three share the same karst landscape - Ha Long is simply the most developed and most visited of the three.
+The name means 'descending dragon bay,' from a legend that a dragon mother and her children descended into the sea and formed the islands.
+The bay's core zone holds the main attractions: Sung Sot Cave, Ti Top Island, Cửa Vạn floating village, and countless channels and lagoons.
+Northeast of the core zone lies Bái Tử Long Bay; south lies Lan Hà Bay and Cát Bà Island - all three share the same karst landscape.
+Ha Long is the most visited of the three; Lan Hà Bay offers a near-identical experience with significantly fewer boats.

 Gallery